lsst-dm/dmtn-164/index.rst

 images on dockerhub.
 This allows it to run in a centralized place, since we don't want to run this per cluster, but match it with where the images are built.

+There should be one reaper per set of images, not multiple reapers looking around for things to reap.
+If possible, we should have a good audit trail of the image deletions that are hopefully bubbled up through a GitHub action.

 Stage Three
 ===========